TIMELINE-The FX "fixing" scandal

-LONDON, April 1 (Reuters) - The global investigation into allegations of currency market manipulation intensified and spread its net on Tuesday, as regulators in Hong Kong and New Zealand said that they are investigating banks’ conduct in the foreign exchange market.
+LONDON, March 11 (Reuters) - Bank of England (BoE) governor Mark Carney faces a grilling from UK lawmakers on Tuesday about what Bank officials knew about allegations that currency traders colluded to manipulate key exchange rates.

-Since the allegations first surfaced last year, some 30 traders have been placed on leave, suspended or fired by some of the world’s biggest banks.
+The unfolding scandal has so far seen more than 20 traders placed on leave, suspended or fired by some of the world’s biggest banks.

-No individual or bank has been accused of wrongdoing and no evidence of wrongdoing has been found.
-All the banks involved say they are cooperating with the regulators.

-Below is a timeline on what has engulfed the largely unregulated $5.3 trillion-a-day foreign exchange market, the world’s biggest financial market.

 July 2006: Minutes of a meeting of the BoE’s FX Joint Standing Committee’s chief dealers sub-group say the group, chaired by BoE chief dealer Martin Mallett, discussed “evidence of attempts to move the market around popular fixing times by players that had no particular interest in that fix.
 It was noted that ‘fixing business’ generally was becoming increasingly fraught due to this behaviour.”